sapphybara/cs-329e-group-23/README.md

 # cs-329e-group-23

-Name Of Project: PDEffIt
+### Name Of Project: PDEffIt
 Team Members: Max Kretschmer, Warren Wiser, Santiago Leyva, Corey Zhang
-Dependencies: Xcode 14, Swift 4
+Dependencies: Xcode 14, Swift 5

 Special Instructions:
 - Prioritize running the application on a physical phone (in portrait mode) to have camera access, if not possible use iPhone 13 Pro Max (in portrait mode) when building with simulator.
 - Don't forget to swipe between VC's, Gesture Recongition is implemented here.
-- Can create own account or use our test account, username: g@g.com password: beansbeans
+- Can create own account or use our test account, username: g<span>@</span>g.com password: beansbeans

 Required feature checklist:
 - [x] Login/register path with Firebase.
   - Change Username
   - Change Password
   - Change Profile Pic
-- [x] “Settings” screen.
+- [x] <a id="settings-options"></a>Settings screen.
 The three behaviors we implemented are:
   - Change Dark Mode
   - Change Haptic
   - Change Font